 Should I test my pet?

 At this time Canadian veterinary and public health agencies, and the Council of Chief Veterinary Officers for Canada do not recommend that companion animals be routinely tested.
-There is no firm evidence that animals can transmit the virus to people, and there is no specific treatment for animals diagnosed with SARS-CoV-2, so testing will not alter management.
+There is no specific treatment for animals diagnosed with SARS-CoV-2, so testing will not alter management.
 Veterinarians are strongly encouraged to rule out other, more common causes of illness in animals before considering testing for SARS-CoV-2.
 The decision to test an animal should be made in consultation with local, provincial and federal public health and animal health officials.
 This concise infographic can be shared with the public.

 How To Communicate About Stray Animals And Community Cats